Narrow Pavlo's Reviews (106)

 2/12/2026

 I had a T-2 rack, but the 6 foot version.
 Don't get one that short unless you're willing to sacrifice some lateral stability and remove the pull-up bar.
-It was fine otherwise, but I only have it as a secondary rack for a while since I bought it used and it had the weight storage extension and the lat pull-down/low row.
+It was fine otherwise, but I only had it as a secondary rack for a while since I bought it used and it had the weight storage extension and the lat pull-down/low row.

 Performance